hrpan/tetris_mcts/README.md

 At the core of AlphaGo, the agent tries to search the game tree base on upper confidence bound applied to trees (UCT).
 Unlike vanilla MCTS which has to simulate the entire game to estimate the value of current state, AlphaGo uses a neural network to inference the value (winning probability) and the policy (likely next moves) of the current state to calculate the upper confidence bound for each moves.
 In my agent I used exponential moving averages and variances with initial values from the neural network to calculate the upper confidence bound based on central limit theorem which I believe is more appropriate for single player games with unbounded rewards.
 Another difference is that AlphaGo uses the final scores of each game as the training targets while this agent uses a bootstrapped target, hence Temporal Difference Learning.

 ## How is this different from other Tetris Bots?
-Most of the super-human performing Tetris bots seen on youtube or other games use heuristics (number of holes, height of each column, smoothness of the surface stc.) to model the reward.
+Most of the super-human performing Tetris bots seen on youtube or other games use heuristics (number of holes, height of each column, smoothness of the surface etc.) to model the reward.
 Using heuristics can substantially simplify the problem since the rewards are now much denser (you get a reward for each piece you drop) and are highly correlated with the final score.
 However, such handcrafted rewards can bias your agents toward the target you set (minimize holes in the board or height of the column) instead of the true target (clearing lines).
 Furthermore, such heuristics do not generalize beyond the game Tetris meaning that you have to handcraft rewards for each game you want your bot to play.
 This agent differs from those bots in the sense that it can be applied to any environment satisfying certain requirements.

 ## Prerequisite